 My travel blog is the byproduct of my passion for photography and travel.
-I started to document my excursions and photographic adventures around the world and from that, another hobby (writing) developed.
+I started to document my excursions and photographic adventures around the world, and from that, another hobby (writing) developed.
 Travel blogging can be both rewarding and frustrating at the same time.
-Frustrating because of all the trials and errors that I went through for the nearly two years of development.
-Rewarding because once I learned from mistakes and realized some wins, the feeling is exhilarating.
+Disappointing because of all the trials and errors that I went through for the nearly two years of development.
+Satisfying because once I learned from mistakes and realized some wins, the feeling is exhilarating.

 First, let’s do a reality check and set the expectations.
 You are NOT going to make thousands of dollars in your first few months (let alone the first year) of travel blogging, period.
 Forget about having a travel blog that will fund your travels.
 You will have to fork out the initial investment for your travel expenses so you will have something to write and blog about.
 I know there’s a lot of websites out there making outlandish claims that you can make thousands of dollars travel blogging.
 But guess what?
 You have to sign up for their newsletter so they can sell you something or take their how to make money travel blogging course.